 While good documentation is crucial for API success, maintaining API docs is also critical.

 It’s crucial to ensure all your documents remain accurate and up-to-date.
-Obsolete API documentation will lead to frustrated users, reduced retention, and increased support costs as developers turn to your teams again and again for help.
+Obsolete API documentation will lead to frustrated users, reduced retention, and increased support costs as developers repeatedly turn to your teams for help.

 It’s not hard to maintain your API documentation; you can do the following to make sure it stays updated:

-• Update descriptions for any features that are added or removed.
-If a feature is removed, mention it in the document, along with the reasoning behind the removal.
+- Update descriptions for any features that are added or removed.
+If a feature is removed, mention it in the document and the reasoning behind it.

-• As a writer, feedback is important to improve the quality of your API documentation.
-You may have missed out on some things or were unclear; therefore, it’s best to use the feedback to make continuous improvements.
+- As a writer, feedback is important to improve the quality of your API documentation.
+You may have missed out on some things or were unclear; therefore, it’s best to use the feedback to improve.

 API Documentation Best Practices